orbitalchicken/Roadmap/Triaged.md

 Not a bug
 ---------
-    Software Manager: remove a package with dependencies, Software Manager continues to show the dependencies as installed. -> we only rebuild
+    Software Manager: remove a package with dependencies, Software Manager continues to show the dependencies as installed. -> we only rebuild startup apps: 1) install Caffeine or any other software that will appear in Startup Applications, 2) uninstall it, 3) Open Startup Application and the link is still there -> need to apt purge since it's a conf file

 Outside of the scope
 --------------------